francoiscampbell/mac-wasd-keyboard/README.md

 * The option and control icons are customized to match the rest of the font aesthetic.
 * Pg Up/Pg Down have been expanded to Page Up/Page Down.

-* Mission Control and Launchpad icons from WASD artwork.
+* Mission Control, Launchpad and delete icons from WASD artwork.

 Font on most keys is VAG Rounded Light 11.
 Functions keys are size 10.
 Multi-line keys (page up/down) are centered with line spacing 0.97.